justinmahar/SublimeCSAutocompletePlus/README.md

   		"coffee_autocomplete_plus_restricted_to_paths" : ["src/coffee", "lib/src/coffee"]
 ```

-* _OBSOLETE_ `coffee_autocomplete_plus_this_aliases` -- Aliases for `this` keyword
+* `coffee_autocomplete_plus_this_aliases` -- Aliases for `this` keyword
-  - *Newer features have made this feature obsolete.* Due to lexical scoping you sometimes need to assign an alias for `this`, such as `that` or `self`.
+  - Due to lexical scoping you sometimes need to assign an alias for `this`, such as `that` or `self`.
 This config setting allows you to add or remove aliases that cause autocomplete to behave just like using `this` would.
+No futher searching--`this` will be assumed.
   - Expected value: Array of alias strings.
   - Example: